(P)reheating and gravitational waves in $\alpha$-attractor models: Numerical lattice simulations

 The theoretical background of our approach is described in detail in the appendix A of \cite{Krajewski:2018moi}.
 We used second order central finite difference scheme to discretize in space the continuum theory given by the Lagrangian density \eqref{eq:field_space_metric}.
 Introducing canonical momenta $\pi_\phi$, $\pi_\chi$, $p_a$ conjugate to $\phi$, $\chi$ and $a$, respectively, we formed a discrete Hamiltonian describing the dynamics of finite number of degrees of freedom in the discretized theory.
 It turns out that such a discrete Hamiltonian (analogously as its continuum counterpart) is separable and can be divided into four terms in such a~way that none of the parts depends on both the canonical variable and its conjugate momentum.
 Hamilton's equation for each term separately can be integrated exactly.
 Using collocation method for these four exact flows we formed symplectic integrator of a second-order precision in time.

-In order to control the error made during numerical computation and guarantee the reliability of results we used an~error indicator based on a~priori error estimation to detect the breakdown of used discretization due to production of fluctuations with wavelengths shorted then lattice spacing $h$ (i.e. physical distant between neighbouring lattice points).
+In order to control the error made during numerical computation and verify the reliability of results we used an~error indicator based on a~priori error estimation to detect the breakdown of used time integration scheme.
+Similar technique was successfully used by one of us in the past \cite{Krajewski:2016vbr, Krajewski:2017czs, Krajewski:2019vix, Krajewski:2021jje} to control time step length in simulations of dynamics of cosmological domain walls.
+The rapid growth of the numerical estimate of the leading term in the expansion of the error of time integration in powers of time step displays failure of the used numerical scheme in resolving dynamics of the physical problem.
+It can be connected to production of fluctuations with wavelengths shorter then lattice spacing $h$ (i.e. physical distant between neighbouring lattice points) which can not be represented properly on constant lattice and whose dynamics take place at shorter time scales.
 Moreover, we performed 5 independent simulations for each set of parameters which we compared and verified their consistency.
 This attempt guarantee full reliability of the presented results in contrast to consistency verification alone which cannot detect some systematic error.\footnote{In addition we unit tested our numerical code, thus the existence of unknown bugs in it is unlikely.}